Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Results and Discussion

-The aforementioned approaches\cite{korolev2020transferable,zou2020efficient,raza2020message,kancharlapalli2021fast} have been validated by comparing values of adsorption properties calculated using ML derived and DDEC charges.
-Thus, Spearman rank coefficient between the CO\textsubscript{2} Henry coefficients computed using DDEC and ML derived charges (obtained by the m-CBAC\cite{zou2020efficient} approach and MPNNs\cite{raza2020message}) equals 0.939 and 0.96, respectively.
-Spearman rank coefficient between CO\textsubscript{2} volumetric uptakes computed using DDEC and ML derived charges presented in our previous study\cite{korolev2020transferable} equals 0.991.
-PACMOF\cite{kancharlapalli2021fast} can reproduce CO\textsubscript{2} loading, N\textsubscript{2} loading, and CO\textsubscript{2}/N\textsubscript{2} selectivity with a mean absolute percentage error (MAPE) of 18.9, 28.3, and 33.9, respectively.
-It can be concluded that models that demonstrated MAE of 0.01–0.02 e\textsuperscript{--} are sufficiently accurate to reproduce values of adsorption properties obtained using DDEC charges.
-In this context, Spearman rank correlation coefficient is much more representative than in the case of partial charge prediction since ranking promising candidates for a specific application can be seen as a primary goal of HTS studies.
+The aforementioned approaches\cite{korolev2020transferable,zou2020efficient,raza2020message,kancharlapalli2021fast} have been validated by comparing values of the adsorption properties calculated using ML-derived and DDEC charges.
+Thus, the Spearman rank coefficient between the CO\textsubscript{2} Henry coefficients computed using DDEC and ML-derived charges (obtained by the m-CBAC\cite{zou2020efficient} approach and MPNNs\cite{raza2020message}) equaled 0.939 and 0.96, respectively.
+The Spearman rank coefficient for the CO\textsubscript{2} volumetric uptakes computed using the DDEC and ML-derived charges presented in our previous study\cite{korolev2020transferable} was 0.991.
+PACMOF\cite{kancharlapalli2021fast} could reproduce the CO\textsubscript{2} loading, N\textsubscript{2} loading, and CO\textsubscript{2}/N\textsubscript{2} selectivity with mean absolute percentage errors (MAPEs) of 18.9, 28.3, and 33.9, respectively.
+Thus, the models that yielded MAEs of 0.01–0.02 e\textsuperscript{--} were sufficiently accurate to reproduce the values of the adsorption properties obtained using the DDEC charges.
+In this context, the Spearman rank correlation coefficient is much more representative than in the case of partial charge prediction, since ranking promising candidates for a specific application can be seen as a primary goal of HTS studies.
 Similar estimates for other FF precursors are not available.